 Our most significant foreign exchange rate risk relates to our Canadian subsidiary's transactions with Taro U.S.A. that are denominated in U.S. dollars.
-These transactions increase the volatility of our earnings since our Canadian subsidiary records gains or losses on foreign exchange transactions under GAAP.
-We do not hedge this risk as it does not impact our net cash flows.
-A 10% change in the exchange rate between the U.S. dollar and the Canadian Dollar would reduce pre-tax income by approximately \$7.4 million based on the December 31, 2010 U.S. dollar to Canadian Dollar exchange rate.
+These transactions increase the volatility of our earnings since our Canadian subsidiary records gains or losses on foreign exchange transactions under U.S. GAAP.